jlunger1/ai_agent_demo/README.md

 ## Real-Time Information

-What if the travel agent could reach out to you if something closes unexpectedly, remind you of your upcoming flights, and generally interact with you with real-time information pertinent to your trip?
+What if the agent could reach out to you if something changes unexpectedly, remind you of your upcoming reservations, and generally interact with you with real-time information?
 Maybe it could provide you in the moment with any tickets you need?

-Examples including knowing the weather -- what if the assistant reached out to you to recommend an alternative indoor activity for one of the days of your trip?
-What if the travel assistant knew local news and was updated on everything in your trip location, such as terrorist attacks or one-time scheduled events?
+Examples including knowing the weather -- what if the assistant reached out to you to recommend an alternative indoor activity?
+What if the travel assistant knew local news and was updated on everything in your location, such as terrorist attacks or one-time scheduled events?

 ## Random annoying things that I hate

-Finding and putting in my KTN
+Finding passwords and keys (e.g. inputting my KTN or passport information)